SalFay/Codeigniter-Blade-Theme-Engine/README.md

 We have to put `'theme'` in the array of configs too so your line should look like

 `$autoload['config'] = array('theme');`

+_Note:_ we are using [duncan3dc/blade](https://github.com/duncan3dc/blade) which is a standalone package of Blade.

+If you are using `Composer` with Codeigniter the you have to just run the following command from composer within your codeigniter's directory

+`composer require duncan3dc/blade`

+If you are not using Composer, Download that package and put it in your Codeigniter's root directory whereever you like, Just remember the path and of course, Run `composer install` so that the package dependencies become available to the Blade package

+Now, from the CodeIgniter's directory, Open `application/config/theme.php`

+You should see the following line

+`$config['blade_engine'] = FCPATH.'vendor/blade/vendor/autoload.php';`

+If you are using Composer and installed the Blade package via composer, you should leave it empty or as is.
+Otherwise, please put the Path to the autoloader of the blade package.

+_Tip:_ Create a directory `vendor` in your Codeigniter's root and put the downloaded duncan3dc/blade package in that directory with name `blade`, RUn `composer install` from that directory and you are ready to go with that default path.

+After installing and configuring everything, Its time to create out theme directory structure and setup our theme